Do you want to know the research behind the effects of oncology massage therapy?

 Once registered for the course, if you withdraw by 7 days prior to the start of the course, you will receive a refund of tuition paid, minus a $20 administrative fee.
 After that date, there is no refund of tuition.

-Have more questions about this course?
-Contact us through this website.
+Do you have more questions about this course?

 Boston, MA inquiries: Contact us at Tracy Walton and Associates through this website with questions about logistics at the Boston, MA location.
 Please do not contact the Elizabeth Grady School.